LAVA-LAB/DynAbs/ReadMe.md

 This artefact contains an implementation of the formal abstraction methods proposed in the following papers:

 - [Thom Badings, Alessandro Abate, David Parker, Nils Jansen, Hasan Poonawala & Marielle Stoelinga (2022).
 Sampling-based Robust Control of Autonomous Systems with Non-Gaussian Noise.
 AAAI 2022](https://ojs.aaai.org/index.php/AAAI/article/view/21201)
 - Thom Badings, Licio Romao, Alessandro Abate, David Parker, Hasan Poonawala, Marielle Stoelinga & Nils Jansen (2022).
-Robust Control for Dynamical Systems with Non-Gaussian Noise via Formal Abstractions (submitted).
+Robust Control for Dynamical Systems with Non-Gaussian Noise via Formal Abstractions (to appear in JAIR).
+- Thom Badings, Licio Romao, Alessandro Abate, & Nils Jansen (2023).
+Probabilities Are Not Enough: Formal Controller Synthesis for Stochastic Dynamical Models with Epistemic Uncertainty (accepted for presentation at AAAI 2023).

 This repository contains all code and instructions that are needed to replicate the results presented in the paper.
 Our simulations ran on a Linux machine with 32 3.7GHz cores and 64 GB of RAM.